netsecuritylab/Automated-Verification-for-CyberRange-Assignments/README.md

   - `Publish`: Distribute keys to hosts specified in `device.json`.
   - `All`: Perform both operations.

+Alternatively, the user configuration can be performed manually or as a one-time setup for the main infrastructure before cloning ACME directories and distributing the workload among students.
+For manual setup, ensure the following steps are completed for each host:

+Create a tester user.
+Copy the SSH public key to:
+/home/tester/.ssh/authorized_keys for tester.
+/root/.ssh/authorized_keys for root.
+Ensure all hosts are accessible via the SSH key.
+Once the main infrastructure is set up, ACME directories can be cloned and distributed as needed without repeating the user configuration.

 ### **Step 4: Configure Testing Users**
 Use the `UserGenerate.Script` to create testing users:
 ```bash